girng/CaseWhenEnumVsCaseWhenString/README.md

 ## Contribution

 Feel free to contribute to make the benchmark better!
-All PRs are welcome!
+All PRs are welcome.

+Thanks for reading, and have a wonderful day!